cmdruid/workshops/frost-workshop/slides.md

 * Published in December, 2020 by Chelsea Komlo and Iam Goldberg.

-* Builds on top of the Shamir Secret Sharing (SSS) protocol.
+* Builds on top of the Shamir Secret Sharing (SSS) and Pederson Distributed Key Generation (DKG) protocols.

 * Use secret shares to sign a message as a group, without revealing the group secret or your share to others.